 A seizure (SEE-zhur) is unusual electrical activity in the brain.
 Normally, electrical activity in the brain involves neurons (nerve cells) in different areas sending signals at different times.
 During a seizure, many neurons fire all at once.

-Sometimes, a seizure can begin as a focal seizure on one side of the brain, then spread to both sides.
+Sometimes, a focal impaired awareness seizure can begin as a focal seizure on one side of the brain, then spread to both sides.
 This is called a focal-to-generalized tonic-clonic seizure.

 What Is an Aura?

-- have a feeling of already having been in this situation (déjà vu)
+- déjà vu (a feeling of already having been in the present situation)